dobots/rofox/fox_hil_sim/README.md

 ```
 roslaunch fox_hil_sim fox_hil_gazebo.launch rviz:=true
 ```
+- fox_hil_gazebo.launch starts Gazebo, RViz, spawns the model and the gazebo_model_update.py script.
+- **gazebo_model_update.py** script subscribes to the /pose message from the robot and publishes it to the gazebo/set_model_state topic.
+It can be configured to subscribe to the filtered odometry data from the ekf package as well. ( Unfortunately, the IMU is rotated by 180 degrees in the robot, so we need to edit the CORE2 firmware.
+The current solution is to unplug the IMU at the robot and subscribe to the raw /pose message)

 4. Start serial node on the robot:
 ```
 roslaunch fox_bringup fox.launch
 ```
+- fox.launch file starts the serial communication between the CORE2 board and the tinker board.
+In addition it starts the ekf_localization package.
+- ekf-localization is needed for two purposes:
+	- 1. fuses the odometry data and the imu data.
+	- 2. creates and odom frame - which is needed to have a fixed frame for RViz

-It is important to start first the simulation and then the rosserial bridge within the fox.launch!
-Otherwise, RViz will complain about old laserscan data and it will not be shown in RViz.
+**It is important to start first the simulation and then the rosserial bridge within the fox.launch!
+Otherwise, RViz will complain about old laserscan data and it will not be shown in RViz.**

 5. Start teleop on the laptop:
 ```